hackforla/ballotnav-states/.github/ISSUE_TEMPLATE/a-locations-template.md

    - address_1 = Street name and address #
    - address_2 = suite # or room #, etc
    - city = city name
-   - state_2 = two letter abbreviation for the address (for some states the location is in a different state than the voting district (crazy I know.
-But this is why there is a state field seperate which is supposed to be the state spelled out and that is the jurisdiction not the physical location)
+   - states = state field will be the state spelled out, and state_2 will be the two letter abbreviation.
+For the address, need two-letter abbreviations.
+For some states, the location is in a different state than the voting district (crazy I know.
+But this is why there is a state field separate which is supposed to be the state spelled out and that is the jurisdiction, not the physical location)

 ### Resources/Instructions